 Applications for spousal maintenance for married couples must be made within 12 months of their divorce becoming final.
 Applications for de facto partner maintenance must be made within 2 years of the breakdown of the de facto relationship.

 A former spouse is not entitled to spousal maintenance if they marry another person.
-If they start a new de facto relationship the court will have regard to the financial relationship between that person and their new de facto partner when considering whether the former partner can adequately support themselves.
+If they start a new de facto relationship the Family Court will have regard to the financial relationship between that person and their new de facto partner when considering whether the former partner can adequately support themselves.

-- Age and health;
+- Age and health

-- Income, property, and financial resources;
+- Income, property, and financial resources

-- Ability to work;
+- Ability to work

-- Suitable standard of living.
+- Suitable standard of living

 Contact Us